build2 | Installation FAQ

 As part of the installation the install script builds from source a

-number of commonly-used libraries, such as libsqlite3
+number of commonly-used libraries, such as libsqlite3.
+If you

 have some of these libraries already installed (for example, with your